kkuo42/1-Fubar-App/README.md

 	username: peter@enque.com
 	password: peter

-The live app can be found [here](http://team-fubar.herokuapp.com/).
+The live app can be found here: https://cse112-1.herokuapp.com/

 Slack Integration can be found here